RAK Ceramics: Affiliates abroad

-In 2015 RAK Ceramics focused on acquisitions aimed at strengthening the control of the Group over its subsidiaries, acquiring 100% of its subsidiaries in Iran and India, and in early, 2016 RAK Ceramics acquired the remaining shares in its subsidiaries in the UK, Italy, Germany and Australia.
+In 2015 RAK Ceramics focused on acquisitions aimed at strengthening the control of the Group over its subsidiaries, acquiring 100% of its subsidiaries in India, and in early, 2016 RAK Ceramics acquired the remaining shares in its subsidiaries in the UK, Italy, Germany and Australia.

 Materials and technology

-Raw materials are sourced locally (sand, quartz and feldspar) as well as from all over the world (kaolin, ball clay and feldspar).
+Raw materials are sourced locally (sand, quartz and feldspar) as well as Europe, India, Indonesia, Thailand and Malaysia (kaolin, ball clay and feldspar).

-A wide range of technologies are used at the company's plants some of which include digital printing technology, continua+, chroma, slim, anti-microbial, glow in the dark, double charge, roll feed and other technologies.
+A wide range of technologies are used at the company's plants, some of which include digital printing technology, continua+, RAK SANIT (The anti-bacterial technology), glow in the dark and other technologies.